APTASU/Jam-project/README.md

 # Deliverables
 ## The pitch
-It's a jam in a 2d platformer apocalypse with our main chacter the slime he needs to defeat all the penut enemy infecting their world a story filled with mystry, love, and most but least action.
+It's a jam in a 2d platformer apocalypse with our main chacter the slime he needs to defeat all the peanut enemy infecting their world a story filled with mystery, love, and most but least action.
 Follow our unamed main charcater in his story to beat all the penut monsters.

 ## Team Charter
 Noah Markworth